 There are a variety of organic and environmentally friendly ways to keep insects from congregating in your outdoor spaces with your family and friends.
 One of the most popular and common methods is a citronella candle.
 These festive little candles mask the scents we produce that are so attractive to insects like mosquitoes.
 According to http://www.mosquitnoband.com/how-does-citronella-keep-bugs-away/, the candles are created using natural oils from a variety of plants to mask the smell of carbon dioxide and lactic acid produced by people and animals.
 The oils are non-toxic and has even been approved by the FDA as a food ingredient for the past fifty years.
 This makes the candles especially attractive to people with small children and animals.

 In addition to this, a simple search on Google will give Phoenix residents access to a variety of pest control companies that specialize in organic and green peat control.
-These companies use products that are safe for the environment and often are even safe to use around pets and children.
+One of them is Green home pest control that uses products that are safe for the environment and often are even safe to use around pets and children.
 This is becoming even more important as Californian continues to suffer through a drought.

 For those people who want to enjoy the great outdoors without worrying about the bugs and would like to also enjoy some of the wildlife, building bat shelters and putting out food and water for birds is an option to consider.
 Bringing in these natural predators will drastically reduce the bug population.
 These beautiful animals will also provide an interesting way to show young children a bit more of the beauty and diversity nature has to offer and to show them how the food chain works.
 Contrary to what many believe, bats are mammals like humans, not rodents.
 Although they are not going to attack unprovoked and it is safe to have them roosting in your yard, they are wild animals and should be left to sleep in peace.